Political newcomer Kiska takes wide lead in Slovak presidential election

 The partial results seemed to reflect fear among Slovaks that the 49-year-old would amass too much power, which some see as unhealthy for democratic checks and balances.

-A Fico victory would give his center-left Smer party full control of all the main power centers in the euro zone country of 5.5 million, even if the Slovak constitution does not grant the president himself a huge political role.
+A Fico victory would give his centre-left Smer party full control of all the main power centres in the euro zone country of 5.5 million, even if the Slovak constitution does not grant the president himself a huge political role.

 The president has the power to name or approve some of the main figures in the country’s prosecution and judicial branches, and this right has led to political clashes in the past.